 Smoking.
 Smoking may contribute to the development of penile cancer, especially in men who are also infected with HPV.
 Learn more about quitting smoking.

 Age.
 Penile cancer is most common in men older than 50.
-About 20% of the time, patients with penile cancer are younger than 40.
+About 20% of men diagnosed with penile cancer are younger than 40.

 Smegma.
 Smegma is a thick substance that can build up under the foreskin and is caused by dead skin cells, bacteria, and oily secretions from the skin.
 Smegma may contain small amounts of cancer-causing substances.
-Uncircumcised men should pull back (retract) the foreskin and thoroughly wash the penis on a regular basis to make sure that smegma does not cause irritation of the penis.
+Uncircumcised men should pull back, or retract, the foreskin and thoroughly wash the penis on a regular basis to make sure that smegma does not cause irritation of the penis.

 Phimosis.
 Phimosis occurs when the foreskin becomes tight or constricted and is difficult to retract, therefore causing a buildup of smegma.
 Men with phimosis are less likely to be able to thoroughly clean the penis.